 Can I sue my employer for gender discrimination?

 If you can prove that your employer discriminated against you because of your gender, you then have a basis for filing a lawsuit.
 Now, this can sometimes be hard to do so it would be a good idea to contact Moore & Associates and let one of their gender discrimination attorneys in Houston, TX help you.
-The team of attorneys at this employment law firm offer a wide array of legal experience, including handling cases that stem from gender discrimination complaints.
+The team of sexual harassment attorneys at this employment law firm offer a wide array of legal experience, including handling cases that stem from gender discrimination complaints.
 To speak with a lawyer now regarding the issue you are experiencing, call 713-222-6775.

 Moore & Associates can be reached at: